woestijnvis/Learn-to-Program-The-Fundamentals-by-University-of-Toronto/Python Cheat Sheet.md

 >>> sum = 1 + 1
 2

 # !!
-Note that an expression can have a single value, it evaluates to itself. !!
+Note that an expression can have a single value because it evaluates to itself. !!
 ```

 ## Functions